 You’ll then see this sign-in page, where you can try to log in again.

 Is your Mac’s date and time correct?
 Simply go to the Date and Time utility (it’s fastest via Spotlight Search) and check that the date and time are correct.

 You should also check to see if the automatic date and time option is checked, so your Mac will pull the correct date and time from the internet whenever it connects.

 Older Methods That Aren’t Supported

-If you’ve been searching for a fix to this “server encountered an error processing registration” issue, you’ve probably run across a number of guides and articles from between 2010 and 2015 detailing various ways to solve the issue.
+If you’ve been searching for a fix to this “server encountered an error processing registration” issue, you’ve probably run across several guides and articles from between 2010 and 2015 detailing various ways to solve the issue.
 While some of that information is still valid, there are two which don’t seem to be relevant anymore.

 The first has to do with editing the macOS “hosts” file.
-While there are various reasons to mess with this file, we can’t find any evidence that this specific FaceTime error has anything to do with the macOS hosts file, so it’s not something we recommend you mess with in this case.
+While there are various reasons to mess with this file, we can’t find any evidence that this specific FaceTime error has anything to do with the macOS hosts file, so it’s not something we recommend you mess with.